 Motherhood in archaeology is like any excavation, scratch beyond the surface and there are many sources of inspiration!
 In, 2008 SAA published their latest special edition issue examining the status of women in archaeology and our departments very own Dr. O’Gorman and Dr. Norder contribute to the conversation (Vol. 8 Num.
 4).
 The articles on childcare and the affects of motherhood on our careers offer great insight but little hope to having a ‘successful’ archaeological career once you become a parent.
 Nonetheless, when we talk to our advisers they share their stories about climbing ancient monuments 8 months pregnant or rushing to their hooding ceremonies with babies on the way!
 So luckily we are faced with some very positive examples of mama archaeologists.
 However the question remains, what are some concrete ways that motherhood affects us?

 So, how do you beat this ‘crash of confidence’?
 We needed to SPEAK UP!
 Ask for help!
 The myth of the “how does she do it woman” does more to hurt new mothers than save us.
 Ask for more time from work, be honest about your levels of exhaustion, and need for child care and health benefits.
 This puts all our concerns out in the open and then no one is left wondering about or concerns or motives.
+Once during a committee meeting, when one of Erica’s professors were discussing how much work she needed to accomplish and according to a particular deadline, she responded by saying that while she agreed with them, she couldn’t afford the childcare that this work would require.
+Her major professor responded while finding her a small job that allows her to work from home and will enable her to save some money for daycare.
+Her professors never would have known she needed help if she didn’t say anything and they have been very supportive so far.
 While speaking up can help us achieve practical support from those around us, we also need to hear the support of other arch-mamas and not just in whispers between meetings.
 We need spaces to share our triumphs and sorrows and especially a space for us to gather and support each other through the process.

 The affects of motherhood on one’s archaeological career are almost immeasurable.
 The choice to start a family through marriage or expand it with children is often met with sympathy and disappointment, as if making these choices splotches your career.
 While you may decide to delay your fieldwork, bring your family into international lands, or whatever, the insight motherhood brings is also a strong contribution to our work, even though we only speak about it in the acknowledgements.
 However, those of us that have the choice and opportunity to have children know that the joys of raising a child come in an endless variety of laughter, pain, and sometimes just plain old silliness.
 Even as I type this on my laptop a little baby hand reaches out to help press the buttons.
 As our presence in the field continues to increase, the conversation about the totality of woman’s experiences both in the field and at home, will only enhance our field and the full richness of archaeology.